green-coding-solutions/gmt-helpers/README.md

 You will need to move this script into the GMT repo and then it can parse the NGINX logs and send you an email.

+## wol-webserver

+If you need to wake a machine from the outside inside your local network you can use this ingress script to transport a connect to a webserver to WoL command

 ## Contributing